olaar09/mapdtotoentity/README.md

 # - Map DTO to Entity
 const mapResult = entityMapper.map(dtoInstance, mockEntityInstance);

-# - Would print put your entity class with all the values from DTO class
+# - Would print your entity class with all the values from DTO class
 console.log(mapResult)